-Q. What can I do to keep my sansevieria (snake plant) leaves from flopping over?
+What can I do to keep my snake plant leaves from flopping over?

 I use stakes to prop them up but shouldn’t they be sturdier and stand on their own?